azula-lang/azula/README.md

 Azula is currently working at a basic level.
 Azula code can be compiled to a binary with support for packages and imports.
 All of the examples in the [examples](https://github.com/azula-lang/azula/tree/master/examples) folder are runnable.
 Azula is still missing some base features and a standard library - something I hope to fix soon.

+### Installing

+Clone the repository, run `crystal build src/azula.cr`.
+Copy the compiled binary to the `/usr/bin` folder.

 ### Origin

 Azula started as a learning exercise through the [Writing a Interpreter in Go](https://interpreterbook.com) and [Writing a Compiler in Go](https://compilerbook.com) books by Thorsten Ball.
 As I reached the end of the compiler, rather than expanding the VM for Azula, I decided compiling to LLVM would make the language far more usable.
 Rather than attempting to change the version written in Go, I decided to rewrite Azula from scratch in Crystal.